feenkcom/PharoLink/README.md

 ## Callbacks

-Callbacks in to Pharo from node.js are supported through observables.
+Callbacks in to Pharo from the remote server are supported through observables.

-See `JSLinkSendCommandTest` for examples of setting up and using callbacks.
+See `PharoLinkSendCommandTest` for examples of setting up and using callbacks.

 ## Automated Tests

-See the 'JSLink-Tests` package.
+See the 'PharoLink-Tests` package.

 ## ToDo